deislabs/bindle/docs/signing-spec.md

 According to the text above, a creator key MUST be exist in the keyring, and the content must be verified according to this key.

 > This condition could be eased if we can figure out another way to assert authority of a package.
-For example we might say "if either the `creator` key is verified or a `verifier` key is verified, then the package can be trusted."
+For example we might say "if either the `creator` key is verified or a `approver` key is verified, then the package can be trusted."
 This model may better reflect systems like NPM, Cargo, or Homebrew.

 But the behavior for all others is that they MAY be verified.